 The award provides funding to develop an interdisciplinary network of academics and Third Sector organisations actively working with ‘generation’, to map how this concept can best be used, and to improve understanding of the relationship between generations, wellbeing, and public policy.

 The network aims to transform the ways that generation is discussed among scholars (where there is currently little dialogue between disciplinary fields that are using the concept in parallel but separate and contradictory ways), and between academics and policy-facing organisations.
 It further aims to transform the way that ‘generation’ is used in media and public policy discussions, promoting a more nuanced and constructive understanding.

-The network will be developed via three sequential workshops:
+The network will be developed via a series of sequential workshops:

 - Generations in the family and the problem of ‘parenting’.

 - Generational identities and the problem of ‘presentism’.

 - ‘Generationalism’ and the problem of social policy.

 The Wellcome Collection, London, date to be confirmed.